 If that is true, then we have to unpack.
 And we get to be surprised.

-Jan Meyers Proett has been a counselor for over twenty years and is the author of The Allure of Hope, Listening to Love, and Beauty and the Bitch: Grace for the Worst in Me.
+Jan Meyers Proett has been a counselor for over twenty years and is the author of The Allure of Hope, Listening to Love, and Beauty and the Bitch: Grace for the Worst in Me, and most recently The Dogeagram, Understanding the Mystery of Dogs:(and occasional mocking of their humans).
 She has worked on behalf of exploited women internationally, but also loves the trails of Colorado, where she lives with her husband, Steve.
-Follow Jan at her Facebook author page, and her blog.
+Find Jan on Instagram and at her Facebook author page, and her blog.